EDUCATIONAL ARTICLE BY MIISKIN

 Regardless if you get your moles mapped in a clinic, it is still a good idea to follow the skin cancer prevention guidance in your country.

-To help you remember to keep up with your at-home checks, you can add a reminder in your calendar or set reminders with your phone.
+To help you remember to keep up with your at-home checks, you can add a reminder in your calendar or set reminders on your phone.

 You May Also Use a “Mole Map App” to Help You Keep Track